bykhov/generate_corr_sequence/readme.md

 1. There is no responsibility for the correctness of the results.
 It may work and it may not - use debug option to check the results.
 2. Examples for different distributions (uniform, exponential, Laplace, Rayleigh, triangle) and different ACFs are provided in the `tests` folder.
       The `tests/test+PDFs.ipynb` file used for generation of the figures in the directory.
-3. The code is slow and takes about 2 seconds to generate a default-length sequence.
+3. It takes about 2 seconds to generate a default-length sequence.
 3. The example of code repeatability is provided in the `examples/nakagami_example.ipynb` notebook as extension of Nakagami distribution example.
 The sequence is generated 20 times with ACFs as follows.

 <img src="./examples/nakagami_acf_20.png" alt="Autocorrelation function" width="50%" height="50%" />